evervault/evervault-java/README.md

 ## Installation

-Our Java SDK is distributed via [maven](https://search.maven.org/artifact/com.evervault/lib), and can be installed using your preferred built tool.
+Our Java SDK is distributed via [maven](https://search.maven.org/artifact/com.evervault/lib), and can be installed using your preferred build tool.

 ### Gradle
 ```sh